cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

     Experimental Warning: MatlSellPolicy is experimental and its API may be subject to change INFO1(core  ):Simulation set to run from start=0 to end=10 INFO1(core  ):Beginning simulation
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 0 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 1 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 2 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 3 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 4 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 5 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 6 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 7 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 8 is 0 kg of material.
-     INFO1(storag):Quantity to be requested: 8 kg.
-     INFO1(storag):Quantity to be offered: 0 kg.
-     INFO1(storag):The total inventory at time 9 is 0 kg of material.
+     INFO1(core  ):Current time: 0
+     INFO2(core  ):  Beginning Tick for time: 0
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 0
+     INFO2(core  ):  Beginning Tock for time: 0
+     INFO2(Storag):  The total inventory at time 0 is 0 kg of material.
+     INFO1(core  ):Current time: 1
+     INFO2(core  ):  Beginning Tick for time: 1
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 1
+     INFO2(core  ):  Beginning Tock for time: 1
+     INFO2(Storag):  The total inventory at time 1 is 0 kg of material.
+     INFO1(core  ):Current time: 2
+     INFO2(core  ):  Beginning Tick for time: 2
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 2
+     INFO2(core  ):  Beginning Tock for time: 2
+     INFO2(Storag):  The total inventory at time 2 is 0 kg of material.
+     INFO1(core  ):Current time: 3
+     INFO2(core  ):  Beginning Tick for time: 3
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 3
+     INFO2(core  ):  Beginning Tock for time: 3
+     INFO2(Storag):  The total inventory at time 3 is 0 kg of material.
+     INFO1(core  ):Current time: 4
+     INFO2(core  ):  Beginning Tick for time: 4
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 4
+     INFO2(core  ):  Beginning Tock for time: 4
+     INFO2(Storag):  The total inventory at time 4 is 0 kg of material.
+     INFO1(core  ):Current time: 5
+     INFO2(core  ):  Beginning Tick for time: 5
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 5
+     INFO2(core  ):  Beginning Tock for time: 5
+     INFO2(Storag):  The total inventory at time 5 is 0 kg of material.
+     INFO1(core  ):Current time: 6
+     INFO2(core  ):  Beginning Tick for time: 6
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 6
+     INFO2(core  ):  Beginning Tock for time: 6
+     INFO2(Storag):  The total inventory at time 6 is 0 kg of material.
+     INFO1(core  ):Current time: 7
+     INFO2(core  ):  Beginning Tick for time: 7
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 7
+     INFO2(core  ):  Beginning Tock for time: 7
+     INFO2(Storag):  The total inventory at time 7 is 0 kg of material.
+     INFO1(core  ):Current time: 8
+     INFO2(core  ):  Beginning Tick for time: 8
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 8
+     INFO2(core  ):  Beginning Tock for time: 8
+     INFO2(Storag):  The total inventory at time 8 is 0 kg of material.
+     INFO1(core  ):Current time: 9
+     INFO2(core  ):  Beginning Tick for time: 9
+     INFO2(Storag):  Quantity to be requested: 8 kg.
+     INFO2(Storag):  Quantity to be offered: 0 kg.
+     INFO2(core  ):  Beginning DRE for time: 9
+     INFO2(core  ):  Beginning Tock for time: 9
+     INFO2(Storag):  The total inventory at time 9 is 0 kg of material.

     Status: Cyclus run successful!
     Output location: cyclus.sqlite
-    Simulation ID: 9f15b93c-9ab2-49bb-a14f-fef872e64ce8
+    Simulation ID: 1ce98e9b-bd89-402b-8bd6-c8266e293dba